 - Skin your potatoes and dice them into about 8 pcs per medium sized potato.
 I like red potatoes but you could use baking potatoes too.

-- Add diced potatoes and chicken broth into your IP or pressure cooker.
+- Add diced potatoes and chicken broth or water into your IP or pressure cooker.
 Set to manual, pressure, high, 6 minutes.
 Close lid and steam valve.

-- You can leave potatoes in your IP to mash as long as your masher isn't metal (don't want to scratch it), and add all other ingredients in that pot.
-Or dump them in a bowl and mash especially if you want to use your hand mixer.
+- You can leave potatoes in your IP to mash as long as your masher isn't metal (don't want to scratch it), add butter into the pot and close lid so it can melt.

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉